Women 'More Prone To Have Bothersome Side Effects' From COVID Vaccinations, Dr. Dave Hnida Says

 That difference explains why men are more likely to have severe COVID-19 cases if they contract the disease compared to women.

-Hnida said the same response can be seen in flu vaccines.MORE NEWS: Colorado Parks & Wildlife Reintroduction Of Wolves Advisory Group Application Deadline Set For March 31
+Hnida said the same response can be seen in flu vaccines.MORE NEWS: Phillip Lindsay, Denver Broncos Officially Part Ways

 “I think the bottom line here is when it comes to the immune system, women are definitely stronger than men.”